What is prostate cancer?

 - A need to urinate often, especially at night

-- Pain while urinating
+- Pain during urination

 - Blood in the urine or semen

-- Difficulty starting or maintaining an erection
+- Difficulty having or maintaining an erection

 - Pain with ejaculation

-- Pain or stiffness in the lower back, hips, pelvis and upper thighs
+- Pain or stiffness in the lower back, hips, pelvis, and upper thighs

 What causes prostate cancer?